dha201/100-days-of-code/log.md

 ## Today's Progress:
   (The Complete Developer's Guide" course)
-  ✅Flexbox
+  -✅Flexbox
-  ✅CSS Transitions and Transforms
+  -✅CSS Transitions and Transforms

 ### __What are the advantages of using flex ?__
     > The reason why you would want to use flexbox is to *lay out the collection of items in one direction or another*. when you lay out the items, you might want to use flexbox to control the spacing between the items, as well as the dimension of the items.